Palazzo Barberini: Frescoes

-The salon ceiling is graced by Pietro da Cortona's masterpiece, the Baroque fresco of the Allegory of Divine Providence and Barberini Power.
+On the salon ceiling is a Baroque fresco by Pietro da Cortona, Allegory of Divine Providence and Barberini Power.
 This vast panegyric allegory became highly influential in guiding decoration for palatial and church ceilings; its influence can be seen in other panoramic scenes such as the frescoed ceilings at Sant'Ignazio (by Pozzo); or those at Villa Pisani at Stra, the throne room of the Royal Palace of Madrid, and the Ca' Rezzonico in Venice (by Tiepolo).
-Also in the palace is a masterpiece by Andrea Sacchi, a contemporary critic of the Cortona style, Divine Wisdom.
+Also in the palace is Divine Wisdom by Andrea Sacchi, a contemporary critic of the Cortona style.

-The rooms of the piano nobile have frescoed ceilings by other seventeenth-century artists like Giuseppe Passeri and Andrea Camassei, plus, in the museum collection, precious detached frescoes by Polidoro da Caravaggio and his lover Maturino da Firenze.
+The rooms of the piano nobile have frescoed ceilings by other seventeenth-century artists like Giuseppe Passeri and Andrea Camassei.
+In the museum collection are precious detached frescoes by Polidoro da Caravaggio and his lover Maturino da Firenze.

 Modern history and attractions

-Hidden in the cellars of the rear part of the building, a Mithraeum was found during the construction work of Villa Savorgnan di Brazzà in 1936, dating probably from the second century AD.

 Around the mid 18th-century a Rococo-style apartment was decorated on the top floor.
 Descendants of the Barberini family lived in the 1700-style apartment in the palazzo until 1955.

+During the construction of Villa Savorgnan di Brazzà in 1936, a Mithraeum, probably dating from the second century AD, was found hidden in the cellars of the rear part of the Palazzo.

+The European Convention on Human Rights (ECHR), which created the European Court of Human Rights, was signed in the Palazzo on 4 November 1950, a milestone in the protection of human rights.

 Today, Palazzo Barberini houses the Galleria Nazionale d'Arte Antica, one of the most important painting collections in Italy.
 It includes Raphael's portrait La fornarina, Caravaggio's Judith Beheading Holofernes, and a Hans Holbein portrait of Henry VIII.

-In addition to paintings, the palazzo houses sculptures including Antonio Corradinis work Vestal Virgin Tuccia.

-The palace also houses the Italian Institute of Numismatics.
+The Palazzo also houses sculptures, including Antonio Corradini's work Vestal Virgin Tuccia, and the Italian Institute of Numismatics.

-The European Convention on Human Rights (ECHR), which created the European Court of Human Rights, was signed here on 4 November 1950, a milestone in the protection of human rights.